Student-centric advice and objective recommendations

 What if my parents’ failure to file is unauthorized?

 If your parents did not receive permission to delay their filing, you will be ineligible for financial aid.
 If your parents simply forgot to file, you should urge them to do so immediately.
 They will face a late penalty, but they will eventually have to file regardless.
 By disqualifying you from financial aid, they are only magnifying the consequences of failing to file.

 If your parents are unwilling to file their taxes for other reasons, unfortunately, there is little that you can do.
 Without financial aid eligibility, you will be disqualified from many private scholarships as well.
 Your best option may be to look into affordable alternatives to a four-year college.
 These can include coding bootcamp, trade school, community college, and certificate programs.

 Most of these college alternatives cost a fraction of what four-year colleges cost.
 Coding bootcamps typically even offer income share agreements.
 These agreements require no money up front from the student.
 Students pay a portion of their paycheck once they start their new job after graduating.

-If your parents’ failure to file is authorized, you’re in luck!
+Completing the FAFSA can be tough if your parents have no income tax filed.
+But if your parents’ failure to file is authorized, you’re in luck!
 All you have to do is track down the necessary documents.
 To review, you can use any of the following combinations of documents: